rails/rails/guides/source/testing.md

 end
 ```

-In the test we create the email and store the returned object in the `email`
+In the test the email is created and the returned object is stored in the `email`
 variable.
-We then ensure that it was sent (the first assert), then, in the
+The first assert checks it was sent, then, in the
-second batch of assertions, we ensure that the email does indeed contain what we
+second batch of assertions, the email contents are checked.
-expect.
 The helper `read_fixture` is used to read in the content from this file.

 NOTE: `email.body.to_s` is present when there's only one (HTML or text) part
 present.
 If the mailer provides both, you can test your fixture against specific